Johansson

 Johansson is a patronymic family name of Swedish origin meaning "son of Johan", or "Johan's son".
 It is the most common Swedish family name, followed by Andersson.
 (First 18 surnames ends -sson.)

 The Danish, Norwegian, German and Dutch variant is Johansen, while the most common spelling in the US is Johnson.
 There are still other spellings.
-Johansson is an uncommon given name.
+Johansson is also a given name.

-Geographical distribution

-As of 2014, 91.2% of all known bearers of the surname Johansson were residents of Sweden (frequency 1:39), 2.5% of Finland (1:802), 1.5% of Norway (1:1,274), 1.4% of the United States (1:93,010) and 1.0% of Denmark (1:2,022).

-In Sweden, the frequency of the surname was higher than national average (1:39) in the following counties: